 Smart meters work by sending meter readings to your energy supplier using a SIM card in the meter, just like a mobile phone.
-Once you’re connected you don't need to send us meter readings and you'll receive accurate bills.
+Once you’re connected you don't need to send us your electricity meter readings and you'll receive accurate bills.
 This means you’ll only pay for the energy you use.

 For more information about smart meters and how they can help your business, take a look at our smart meter FAQs.